-»> Alan gasped for breath as he pulled his head from out of the abyss, a void in his world that didn’t technically exist.
-His head felt like a block of silicon, floating aimlessly down a stream of mercury, as his consciousness returned to him.
-The dark alley in Old Shanghai slowly rendered for him again; the familiarity of wet cardboard boxes and puddles with trash floating on top eased him back to reality.
+As the haze cleared from his head, the dark alley where’d been bugging out slowly rendered back into view; the wet cardboard boxes, the messy stacks of wood pallets, and the trash sailing along on puddles eased him back into reality.
 The irony of bugging out like some junky in the seediest part of his otherwise clean world was not lost on him.
-Besides unlocking and searching new cities, or re-searching the ones he already had, there wasn’t much he could do but use this one.
-He had already reported the other seams he found to MTP to collect their bounties.
-He had saved this particularly grimy one for himself because it was behind his favorite ramen shop.
+Besides unlocking and searching for portals in new cities, or re-searching the ones he already had, there wasn’t much he could do but use this one.
+He had already reported the other ones to MTP to collect their bounties.
+He had saved this particularly grimy one for himself because it was behind his favorite ramen shop in Shanghai.
 It ran between where two brick buildings should have met but didn’t, the result of an imprecise calculation somewhere in the sprawling code base that rendered his world.
 In the space beyond the seam, graphics didn’t render, data didn’t process, and minutes became days.
-It was an easy way to pass the time, and these days he had a lot of that.
+It was an easy way to pass the time, and slow down his mind.

 Alan’s watch buzzed.
 His digipal’s furry face popped onto the small screen on his wrist.